+We are a biopharmaceutical company focused on the development and commercialization of innovative therapies for diseases and conditions of the eye using our proprietary, bioresorbable hydrogel platform technology.
+We use this technology to tailor duration and amount of delivery of a range of therapeutic agents of varying duration in our product candidates.

+We incorporate U.S. Food and Drug Administration, or FDA, approved therapeutic agents, including small molecules and proteins, into our hydrogel technology with the goal of providing extended delivery of drug to the eye.
+We believe that our extended delivery technology allows us to treat conditions and diseases of both the front and the back of the eye and can be administered through a range of different modalities including intracanalicular inserts, intracameral injections and intravitreal injections.
+We have product candidates in clinical and preclinical development applying this technology to treat post-surgical pain and inflammation, allergic conjunctivitis, dry eye disease, glaucoma and ocular hypertension, and wet age-related macular degeneration, or wet AMD, among other conditions.

-We are a biopharmaceutical company focused on the development and commercialization of innovative therapies for diseases and conditions of the eye using our proprietary hydrogel platform technology.
-Our bioresorbable hydrogel-based drug product candidates are designed to provide extended delivery of therapeutic agents to the eye.
-Our lead product candidates are DEXTENZA (dexamethasone insert), for the treatment of post-surgical ocular inflammation and pain, allergic conjunctivitis and inflammatory dry eye disease, and OTX-TP, for the treatment of glaucoma and ocular hypertension, which are extended delivery, drug-eluting inserts that are placed into the canaliculus through a natural opening called the punctum located in the inner portion of the eyelid near the nose.
-Our intracanalicular inserts combine our hydrogel technology with U.S. Food and Drug Administration, or FDA, approved therapeutic agents with the goal of providing extended delivery of drug to the eye.
-We also have an intravitreal hydrogel depot which is in preclinical development for the treatment of diseases and conditions of the back of the eye, including wet age-related macular degeneration, or wet AMD.
-Our intravitreal depot is designed to be delivered via intravitreal injection to release therapeutic agents, such as antibodies to vascular endothelial growth factor, or VEGF, over an extended period.
-We have entered into a collaboration, option and license with Regeneron Pharmaceuticals, Inc., or Regeneron's large molecule VEGF-targeting compounds, with the initial focus on the VEGF trap aflibercept, currently marketed under the brand name Eylea.
-In addition to our ongoing product development, we currently market our first commercial product, ReSure Sealant, a hydrogel-based ophthalmic wound sealant approved by the FDA for ophthalmic use.
+Our lead product candidates are DEXTENZA (dexamethasone insert), for the treatment of post-surgical ocular inflammation and pain, allergic conjunctivitis and inflammatory dry eye disease, and OTX-TP (travoprost insert), for the reduction of intraocular pressure, or IOP, in patients with glaucoma and ocular hypertension.
+Both product candidates are extended-delivery, drug-eluting, preservative-free intracanalicular inserts that are placed into the canaliculus through a natural opening called the punctum located in the inner portion of the eyelid near the nose.
+We also have a product candidate in Phase 1 clinical development that is injected into the intracameral space for the reduction of IOP in patients with glaucoma and ocular hypertension where greater IOP reduction is needed.

+We also have in development a preclinical stage intravitreal injection technology that combines various formulations of our hydrogel with different antiangiogenic drugs for the treatment of diseases and conditions of the back of the eye, including wet AMD.
+Our initial development efforts in the back of the eye utilize our hydrogel with both protein-based anti-VEGF (vascular endothelial growth factor) drugs and small molecule drugs, such as a tyrosine kinase inhibitor, or TKI.
+Our intravitreal injection technology is designed to deliver a hydrogel-based formulation via injection by fine gauge needle to release therapeutic agents, such as antibodies to VEGF, over a sustained period of several months.
+We have entered into a collaboration with Regeneron Pharmaceuticals, Inc., or Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel in combination with Regeneron's large molecule VEGF targeting compounds, initially using the VEGF trap aflibercept, currently marketed under the brand name Eylea.

+In addition to our ongoing drug product development, we currently market our first commercial product ReSure Sealant, a hydrogel-based ophthalmic wound sealant approved by the FDA to seal corneal incisions following cataract surgery.
+ReSure Sealant is the first and only surgical sealant to be approved by the FDA for ophthalmic use.